Share this publication

 Goa is easily reachable by air or train as it is connected with all the major cities in the country.

 Goa has Dabolim airport in Vasco da Gama which is about 25km away from the states capital city Panjim.
 The airport connects with multiple cities all over the country and a few international destinations including Mumbai, Delhi, Bangalore, Dubai, Kuwait, Muscat, Abu Dhabi, Jaipur, Pune, and Chandigarh.
-The majority of international flights around the world go direct to Mumbai.
+The majority of international flights around the world go directly to Mumbai.

 You can reach Goa from any of the metropolitans by road.
 There is also an excellent bus network in India with intrastate and interstate bus services.
 It is well connected by road to important Indian cities like Mumbai (604 km), Bangalore (562 km), Pune (461 km), Hubli (155 km), Kolhapur (234 km), Mysore (617 km), Shirdi (630 km) and Mahabaleshwar (407 km).